Rivesaltes AOC: Geography

 Rivesaltes is made in the Languedoc-Roussillon wine region, around the commune of Rivesaltes in southern France, historically and culturally part of Northern Catalonia.

 The region has about 5200 ha.
 It is predominantly located over a large portion of the Pyrénées Orientales, extending over 85 communes in the Pyrénées Orientales and 9 communes in the Aude, to the north.
-The Rivesaltes region borders the foothills of the Canigou to the west, the Mediterranean to the east, and Spain to the south.
+The Rivesaltes region borders the foothills of the Canigó to the west, the Mediterranean to the east, and Spain to the south.
 The region has a wide variety of soil types: granite, gneiss, and brown and black schists around the Agly Massif in the northwest and at the foot of the Albera Massif.
 There are also red limestone soils by the Corbières Massif, sandy soil by Les Aspres, and stony terraces along the region's rivers.
 Rivesaltes AOC is crossed by three rivers that traverse the area from west to east, draining into the Mediterranean.
 They are, listed north to south: the Agly, Têt, and Tech.
 Vineyards in the region are commonly on terraces and hills.

 Rivesaltes AOC has a Mediterranean climate, with hot and dry summers.
 Rain averages 500-600 mm annually, spread over few days in spring and fall.
 The region has about 300 days or 2,555 hours of sunshine each year, called the sunniest in France.
 It is affected every third day by the Tramontane breeze from the northwest, which dries the region's grapevines, and the rest of the time by sea winds.